Introduction to bed sores

 Parts of the body that are most commonly affected

-Certain areas on the body are more likely to develop pressure ulcers, so it is important to check them regularly when sitting or lying down for long periods.
+Certain body areas are more likely to develop pressure ulcers, so checking them regularly when sitting or lying down for prolonged periods is essential.

-It's typically a boney area that is most likely to develop a pressure sore, especially if it is supporting your weight.
+It's typically a boney area that is most likely to develop a pressure sore, especially if it supports your weight.
 Here's a list of the most likely places for sores to develop: